BlondeBurrito/plotrs/README.md

 # plotrs

 A CLI app for plotting csv data sets onto a graph.
 It works by reading a graph definition from a `.ron` file, then extracts data from one or more csv files and produces a `.png` image.
+Currently only scatter graphs are supported.

 <img src="examples/scatter_full/showcasing_a_bunch_of_cool_features.png" alt="s" width="800"/>

+Back in the mists of time I used to use [GNU Octave](https://www.gnu.org/software/octave/index) for plotting data about plasmonic absorption and photovoltaic-thermoelectric currents.
+As part of my Rust jounrey I thought I'd try writting a program for plotting data points in a similar style.

 ## Features